 The project applies the approved consolidated baseline methodology AM0034 (Version 03.1) - "Catalytic reduction of N2O inside the ammonia burner of nitric acid plants" /11/.
-This methodology is applicable to the project as this project consists of the installation of a dedicated decomposition device to convert the $N_2O$ nitrogen and oxygen $(O_2)$ , and thereby preventing its release to the atmosphere.
-The project meets the methodology's applicability criteria:
+This methodology is applicable to the project as this project consists of the installation of a dedicated decomposition device to convert the N2O nitrogen and oxygen (O2), and thereby preventing its release to the atmosphere.
+The applicability of this methodology is justified since: